wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The object also contains a `struct EndpointInfo` data object, but `class MemLink` does not leverage the endpoint, and hence we exclude this from our discussion.

+`class MemLink` wraps a linked object as its data member, `link`.
+The link is initialized and registered to SST's global link map in `class MemLink`'s constructor, with the port name given in argument `params`, and the receiving call back function being `recvNotify()`, which is a member function in `class MemLinkBase`, as we have seen above. `class MemLink` also exposes a `send()` method, which does exactly what a `send()` on link object does, and in fact, the wrapper function just calls `send()` on the `link` member.